 However, most people use either a cryptic, meaningless image file name, or in the case of photographs, they go with the file name assigned by the camera.

 This is usually a “one-time” thing where you auto-update all images at once with SEO-Friendly Images.
-Thereafter, you manually assign Alt and Title text to new images as you add them.
+Thereafter, you manually assign Alt text to new images as you add them.

-Note that its also important to accurately name your image files, preferably including an exact-match keyword search phrase that is relevant to the page / post.
+Note that it’s also important to accurately name your image files, preferably including an exact-match keyword search phrase that is relevant to the page / post.
+My WordPress SEO services package are intended to cover all these issues thoroughly.

 Make it easy for both visitors to find (and search engines to index) content by cross-linking is an important strategy in your SEO processes.There are several ways of doing this, including the Navigation / Menu element discussed in the Basic WordPress SEO post.
 Linking to Related Posts is useful, as is ensuring that all links have, wherever possible, hyperlink Titles that include keywords relevant to the page the link is directed to.